0ldMate/hackerblooddrive.com/content/whatisthis/index.md

 **How do I get my free stuff?**

 All you need to do is book in to your local [Australian Red Cross Lifeblood centre](https://www.donateblood.com.au/) and donate either whole blood, plasma or platelets.
-Once you've donated, go ahead and snap a picture of the Lifeblood sign in the centre with a piece of paper with your twitter handle or email address, upload it to imgur, and fill out our google form.
+Once you've donated, go ahead and snap a picture the Lifeblood sign in the centre with a piece of paper with your twitter handle or email address (or some other kind of proof, could be a picture of your bandage, you in the chair, what ever works), upload it to imgur, and fill out our google form.

 **What do we get out of it?**